shamiadnan/DeepPose-Yoga-Pose-Detection/README.md

-DeepPose – Yoga Pose Recognition & Real-Time Correction System DeepPose is an AI-powered yoga pose recognition system that uses deep learning, sequence modeling, and pose estimation to classify yoga poses and provide real-time correction feedback.
+DeepPose – Yoga Pose Recognition & Real-Time
+DeepPose is an AI-powered yoga pose recognition system that uses deep learning, sequence modeling, and pose estimation to classify yoga poses and provide real-time correction feedback.
 The system is built for academic research, fitness applications, and real-time digital coaching.